VUEngine/VUEngine-Studio-Documentation/user-guide/building.md

 See the <a href="/documentation/basics/tasks/">Tasks</a> page to learn how to set up a Task.

 > Tip: The JSON preferences editor will assist you with auto completion of option names and, if applicable, values.

+## The ROM file

+A successful build will result in the creation of a Virtual Boy ROM, a binary V810 machine code file that can be run on a Virtual Boy using a <a href="/documentation/user-guide/flash-carts/">flash cart</a> or on a Virtual Boy <a href="/documentation/user-guide/emulator/">emulator</a>.
+It will be written to `build/{mode}/output-{mode}.vb` and copied to `build/output.vb`.

 ## Troubleshooting